christiancannata/agrispesa/wp-content/plugins/plugin-check/readme.txt

 Keep in mind that this plugin is not a replacement for the manual review process, but it will help you speed up the process of getting your plugin approved for the WordPress.org plugin repository, and it will also help you avoid some common mistakes.

 Even if you do not intend to host your plugin in the WordPress.org directory, you are encouraged to use Plugin Check so that your plugin follows the base requirements and best practices for WordPress plugins.

+**Plugin Namer Tool**

+Plugin Check now includes an AI-powered Plugin Namer tool (accessible via _Tools > Plugin Check Namer_) that helps plugin authors evaluate plugin names before submission.
+This tool checks for:

+* Similarity to existing plugins in the WordPress.org directory
+* Potential trademark conflicts with well-known brands
+* Compliance with WordPress plugin naming guidelines
+* Generic or overly broad naming issues

+The Plugin Namer provides instant feedback with actionable suggestions, helping you choose a clear, unique, and policy-compliant name that stands out in the plugin directory.
+This feature requires AI provider configuration in the settings.

+**Important:** The Plugin Namer tool provides guidance only and is not definitive.
+All plugin name decisions are subject to final review and approval by the WordPress.org Plugins team reviewers.

 == Installation ==